jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Once home televisions and the internet allowed lots of information to flow, it became possible to do what evolution does; review the species, evaluate their strengths and weaknesses, and pick the best based on the requirements of a given fight.

 But, while natural selection in biological Life is automatic, it is not for technological Life.
-For fighters to mix and match the best martial arts techniques required seeing through the stories that connected them to each self-defense discipline.
+For fighters to mix and match the best martial arts techniques required seeing through the stories that connected them to a single self-defense discipline.
 And seeing through stories isn't our best feature.

 Why?

-Because by seeing through a story that connects us to a tool, we're doing what Cinderella did and confronting a power structure, which responded with a self-serving, anti-evolution, story.
+Because by seeing through a story that connects us to a tool, we're doing what Cinderella did and confronting a power structure which typically responds with a self-serving, anti-evolution, story.

 _"Cinderella, the ball isn't for you."_
 _"Cinderella, clean up, that is your job, because you're the stepdaughter."_
 _"Cinderella, you can't try on the glass slipper, because I'm the mother, and I say only my daughters can be a princess."_
 _"Cinderella, your pain is invalid, do what you're told to do."_

-We can't understand a word of mushroom, dolphine, or any other creatures communication, yet we understand their evolution because we only listen to their actions in their quest to harvest resources and procreate.
-Because we can understand human language, the natural selection of tools is a confusing mess of real stories about magical new tools and fake reasons of why we shouldn't reach for them told by antagoinsts like the stepmother who don't want to admit evolution has toppled the power structure that gave them their edge.
+We can't understand a word of oak tree, dolphine, or any other creatures communication, yet we understand their evolution because we only listen to their actions in their quest to harvest resources and procreate.
+Because we can understand human language, the natural selection of tools is a confusing mess of real stories about magical new tools and fake reasons of why we shouldn't reach for them told by antagoinsts like the stepmother who don't have to admit evolution has toppled the power structure that gave them their edge.

 Today, our society's huge Industral Age ideological echo chambers exist to fight evolution.

-And they won't stop getting bigger or nastier because, like it did with biological lifeforms so many times before, evolution has entered a new chapter in the story of Life called the Internet Age.
+And they won't stop getting bigger or nastier because, like it did with biological lifeforms so many times before, evolution has entered a new chapter in the story of Life.
+This one is called the Internet Age.

 ## Old Age, Ladder Climb, Final Frontier

 In 55 BC, the Roman general Julius Caesar had a problem.
 German barbarians kept raiding his prosperous territory from across the Rhine river.
-Caesar defeated the Germans in open battle, but that's why the Germans avoid fighting him and instead used small boats to raid Roman villages in the night.
+Caesar defeated the Germans in open battle, but the Germans avoid fighting him.
+Instead the barbarians used small boats to raid Roman villages in the night.

 So, to protect his society, Caesar had to defeat an enemy that wouldn't fight him.